ipfabric/docs/docs/System_Administration/increase_disk_space.md

 ## Deprecated Resize Wizard

-IP Fabric appliance with version lower than `5.0` was using two LVM volumes by default. `ipfabric-vg/root` for system and data, `backup-vg/backup` for `/backup`.
+The IP Fabric appliance with a version lower than `5.0` used two LVM volumes by
+default: `ipfabric-vg/root` for system and data, and `backup-vg/backup` for `/backup`.

-The system and data volume was extended over two disks (usually first two).
-For additional drives, you could choose to extend the _root_ or _backup_ volume.
+The system and data volume was extended over two disks (usually the first two).
+For additional disks, you could choose to extend the _root_ or _backup_ volume.
 This option was discontinued in favor of one system/data disk with the possibility of adding a backup disk.

-The original script is still present in the system, but we discourage to use it as it expects only the boot disk to be `sda`, `sdb` as extended `ipfabic-vg/root`, and you could choose how `sd[c-z]` would be used.
+The original script is still present in the system, but we discourage its use as it expects only the boot disk to be `sda`, `sdb` as extended `ipfabic-vg/root`, and you could choose how `sd[c-z]` would be used.
 The new approach with one disk is more versatile and is not limited to `sd[a-z]` disks.

-!!! error "Deprecated script"
+!!! error "Deprecated Script"

     This script should not be used anymore.
 You should run it only when you know what you are doing.

 Script location: `/opt/nimpee/sys-lvm-resize.sh`